monocircuit/design/README.md

 ## Description

-This is a mono-repository for everything that relates to the design of the `monocircuit` organization.
+This is a mono-repository for everything that relates to the design of the @monocircuit organization.
 That is, designs like logos or banners, but also particular website components.

 ## Content